 Also known as the Depo-Provera shot; it is an injection whose effects last for three months, after which you will need to go for a follow-up shot.

 How to Stop: Do not get the follow-up shot that is due every three months if you want to start trying to get pregnant.

 What Will Happen After Stopping: One of the most common side effects of stopping this shot is irregular bleeding.
 These side effects are long-lasting, often going on for several months after stopping the shot.

 Also known as Nexplanon or Implanon, it is a tiny implant the size of a match-stick that is inserted into your arm and that projects progestin into your body.
 It offers protection from pregnancy for up to four years.

-How to Stop: When the times comes that you decide you want to get pregnant, you can always revisit your doctor and have it removed.
+How to Stop: When you decide you want to get pregnant, you can always revisit your doctor and have it removed.